gieerzetka/dink-custom-app-docs/README.md

 Gotchas :
 * When uploading a zip in the d!nk admin please make sure the index.html file is in the root directory of the zip archive
-* Do not include the Phonegap/Cordova library yourself.
-This will conflict with the platform code and result in errors.
+* Do not include the Phonegap/Cordova library yourself because this will conflict with the platform code, and result in errors

 ##DKPlugin API